Varanasi Junction railway station: Infrastructure

 The Varanasi Junction railway station has a modern Route Interlock System with an automated signaling system.
 Varanasi Junction railway station was ranked 14th among 75 busiest A1 category stations on the cleanliness scale.
-At present, there are 9 platforms while 3 more platforms are being constructed to take off the load.
+At present, there are 11 platforms while 1 more platform is being constructed to take off the load.
 Well, the station is equipped with water ATMs, escalators, Wifi, lifts, and many other public conveniences.
-Due to heavy inflow of tourists from across the country, the railway administration has planned to add the public announcements in other languages such as Tamil, Malayalam, Kannada, Odia, Marathi, and Telugu.
+Due to heavy inflow of tourists from across the country, the railway administration has planned to add the public announcements in other languages such as Tamil, Bengali, Malayalam, Kannada, Odia, Marathi, and Telugu.

 Modernization

 In 2018, the station was included in the list of 90 stations to be converted into world-class hubs.
 The redevelopment plan will include the induction of CCTV cameras, Wifi, renovation of the station buildings, modular water kiosks, water, ATMs, LED lights, lifts, escalators, stainless steel benches, and modular catering kiosks.
 Varanasi Junction railway station is also loaded with rooftop solar panels which can generate up to 600 KW and the administration is planning to add another 1000KW.

-The upgradation and remodelling of Varanasi junction is being done with a major project of Rs 568.7 crore.
-A major thrust of the railways is on remodelling of yards, construction of new platforms, beautification, augmentation of passenger amenities such as waiting halls and approach roads.
-Besides, the modern GRP thana, the expanded building also has a world class waiting lobby, escalators, stairs for a new railway foot over bridge, cafeteria and other passenger amenities.